-If you’re interested in becoming a foster parent in North Carolina, Kentucky, Indiana or Tennessee, we encourage you to complete our information request form or to contact the Omni Visions office nearest your home.
+If you’re interested in foster parenting in North Carolina, Kentucky, Indiana or Tennessee, we encourage you to complete our information request form or to contact the Omni Visions office nearest your home.

 For two decades Omni has specialized in providing training and support to caregivers so foster children can reach their fullest potential.
 Together we can provide a brighter future for our children.
 Give us a call toll-free at (800) 851-6108.

 Basic rates for children are around $20 per day.
 Children with special needs may be more per day.

 How Long Does it Take to Become a Foster Parent